 The Planning Commission held a public hearing on June 26 and following the public hearing adopted an order recommending to the City Council that the alley be vacated.
 The City Council held a public hearing the proposed vacation on Monday, August 7.
 The staff report and draft ordinance for City Council consideration are posted below.
 The first consideration of the ordinance was approved on September 18.
 The ordinance will be presented at the October 2 meeting for a second consideration.

 The Planning Commission has proposed amendments to the Land Use and Development Code that would allow one accessory dwelling unit to be constructed or placed on a lot with single family home.
 The proposed amendments establish a minimum size for the accessory unit of 250 square feet and a maximum size of 800 square feet.
 If an existing home is divided to created the accessory unit, the principal unit may not be reduced to less than 1,000 square feet.
 The proposed amendment would require that one of the units be owner occupied.
 One off-street parking space is required for the accessory unit.

-The Planning Commission will hold a public hearing on the proposed amendments on July 31.
 A copy of the proposed amendment may be found below, along with the staff report, a comment letter from the Oregon Dept of Land Conservation and Development, and a draft order for Planning Commission consideration.

 City of Stayton

 362 N. 3rd Avenue

 Monday thru Friday